Call for papers

 - a long abstract of fewer than 250 words

-On submission of the proposal, the proposing author (but not the co-authors) will receive an automated email confirming receipt.
-If you do not receive this email, please first check the Login environment - Cocoa (see toolbar above right) to see if your proposal is there.
+On submission of the proposal, the authors will receive an automated email confirming receipt.
+If you do not receive this email, please first check the login environment (Cocoa) via the link in the toolbar above, to see if your proposal is there.
 If it is, it simply means your confirmation email got spammed/lost; if it is not, you will need to re-submit, as for some reason the process was not completed.
-Co-authors cannot be added/removed nor can papers be withdrawn by the proposers themselves – for that, please email admin(at)ecasconference.org .
+Co-authors cannot be added/removed nor can papers be withdrawn by the proposers themselves; for that, please email admin(at)ecasconference.org.

-Proposals will be marked as pending until the end of the Call for papers.
-Convenors will then be asked to make their decisions over the papers proposed to their panel with two weeks of the end of the CFP and to communicate those to the proposers, marking them up within the login environment (Cocoa).
+Proposals are marked as pending until after the end of the Call for Papers when convenors will be asked to make their decisions over the papers proposed to their panel by 6 Febuary 2023 and to communicate those to the proposers, marking them up within the login environment (Cocoa).

 Editing your paper